bjodah/chempy/README.rst

    $ conda install -c bjodah chempy pytest
    $ pytest -rs --pyargs chempy

+currently conda packages are only provided for Linux (which is the primary platform on which ``ChemPy`` has been tested).

 Optional dependencies
 ~~~~~~~~~~~~~~~~~~~~~
 If you used ``conda`` to install ChemPy you can skip this section.